PaddlePaddle/PaddleSuite/docs/pipeline_deploy/serving.en.md

 The `client.py` script in the `client` directory contains examples of how to call the service and provides a command-line interface.

-The services deployed using the high-stability serving solution offer the main operations that match those of the basic serving solution.
-For each main operation, the endpoint names and the request and response data fields are consistent with the basic serving solution.
+The services deployed using the high-stability serving solution offer the primary operations that match those of the basic serving solution.
+For each primary operation, the endpoint names and the request and response data fields are consistent with the basic serving solution.
 Please refer to the "Development Integration/Deployment" section in the tutorials for each pipeline.
 The tutorials for each pipeline can be found [here](../pipeline_usage/pipeline_develop_guide.en.md).